GabeScott/standard-works-vault/General Conference/1972 October - A Blessing for the Saints.md

 # A Blessing for the Saints

-*By Harold B. Lee - President of the Church*
+By President Harold B. Lee - *President of the Church*

 *Given in the October session of the 1972 General Conference*